In March 2011 I defended my PhD thesis entitled

 expertise beyond the knowledge to work with spreadsheets.
 Legacy spreadsheets

-pose a particular challenge to the approach of controlling spreadsheet
+pose a particolar challenge to the approach of controlling spreadsheet

 evolution through higher-level models, because the need for a model might be